maytemirabel/project-3/README.md

 | 22 |
 | 23 |
 | 24 |
+Draw system diagram and write the caption

+4	"Brainstorm and write down success criterias "	A clear success criteria that suits the client and resolves the problem	20 minutes	2/10/2023	A
+5	Brainstorm and write down a design statement for the client	A clear design statement that suits the need of the client	15 minutes	2/10/2023	A
+6	Write the rationale for proposed solution	A clear justification that suits the client and developer.
+30 minutes	2/10/2023	A 7	Create system diagram	To have a clear idea of the hardware and software requirements for the proposed solution	45 minutes	2/10/2023	B
+3	Rationale for Proposed Solution	A clear justification that suits the client and developer.
+15 minutes	2/10/2023	A 4	"Brainstorm and write down success criterias "	A clear success criteria that suits the client and resolves the problem	20 minutes	2/10/2023	A
+5	Brainstorm and write down a design statement for the client	A clear design statement that suits the need of the client	15 minutes	2/10/2023	A
+6	Write the rationale for proposed solution	A clear justification that suits the client and developer.
+30 minutes	2/10/2023	A 7	Create system diagram	To have a clear idea of the hardware and software requirements for the proposed solution	45 minutes	2/10/2023	B

 | 7 | Develop MVP (Minimum Viable Product) | Test basic product before moving towards the final one | 120 min | Dec 02 | B |
 | 9 | Create flowcharts | Clearly display the codes utilized in the making of the product | 60 min | Dec 04 | B |